Serbo-Bulgarian War: Background

-Serbian army
+Serbian Army

 The Serbian army's infantry weaponry stood up to the most modern standards of the time (Mauser-Milovanović single fire rifles with excellent ballistic characteristics).
 However, the artillery was ill-equipped, still using muzzle-loading cannons of the La Hitte system.
 Breech-loading cannons of the De Bange system had been ordered and paid for, but did not arrive in Serbia until 1886.
 The total number of Serbian armed forces expected to take part in the military operation was about 60,000.
 King Milan I divided his force into two armies, the Nishava and Timok armies.

-The first undertook the main objective, i.e. to overcome the Bulgarian defences along the west border, to conquer Sofia and advance towards the Ihtiman heights.
+The former undertook the main objective, to overcome the Bulgarian defences along the west border, to conquer Sofia and advance towards the Ihtiman heights.
 It was there that the army was supposed to encounter and crush the Bulgarian forces coming from the southeast.
 Serbia's main advantages on paper were the better small arms and the highly educated commanders and soldiers, who had gained a great deal of experience from the last two wars against the Ottoman Empire.

-However, internal Serbian problems supplemented by king Milan's conduct of the war, nullified most of these advantages:
+However, internal Serbian problems, supplemented by King Milan's conduct of the war, nullified most of these advantages:

-In order to claim all the glory for the victory he considered imminent, King Milan did not call the most famous commanders of the previous wars (Gen. Jovan Belimarković, Gen. Đura Horvatović and Gen. Milojko Lešjanin) to command the army.
-Instead, he took the position of army commander himself and gave most of the divisional commands to officers chosen primarily for their loyalty and not war records like Petar Topalović of the Morava division who had previously commanded the troops suppressing the militarily poorly organized Timok Rebellion.
+To claim all the glory for the victory he considered imminent, King Milan did not call upon the most famous commanders of the previous wars (Gen. Jovan Belimarković, Gen. Đura Horvatović and Gen. Milojko Lešjanin) to command the army.
+Instead, he took the position of army commander himself and gave most of the divisional commands to officers chosen primarily for their loyalty and not war records like Petar Topalović of the Morava division, who had previously commanded the troops suppressing the Timok Rebellion, which was militarily poorly organis ed.

-Furthermore, underestimating the Bulgarian military strength and fearing mutinies for conducting such an unpopular war (and having indeed experienced the Timok Rebellion two years before), he ordered the mobilisation of only the first class of infantry (recruits younger than 30 years), which meant mobilising only about half of the available Serbian manpower.
-In doing so, he deprived the Serbian army of its veterans of the previous wars against the Ottoman Empire.
+Furthermore, underestimating the Bulgarian military strength and fearing mutinies for conducting such an unpopular war and having indeed experienced the Timok Rebellion two years earlier, he ordered the mobilisation of only the first class of infantry (recruits younger than 30 years), which meant mobilising only about half of the available Serbian manpower.
+In doing so, he deprived the Serbian Army of its veterans of the previous wars against the Ottoman Empire.

-The modern rifles, despite being among the best in Europe at the time, still had issues of their own: they were introduced only two years before the outbreak of the war, and as such many of the soldiers were not well-trained in their use.
-More importantly, the theoretical capabilities of the rifle often misled the Serbian officers, who still lacked experience with it, into ordering volleys from distances of half a mile or more, wasting precious ammunition for negligible results.
-Furthermore, the quantity of ammunition purchased was based on the consumption of bullets by the previous, much older and slower-firing rifles.
-The situation was made worse still by the contemporary Serbian tactics, which emphasized firepower and downplayed hand-to-hand fighting, which contributed to heavy casualties in the fight for Neškov Vis in defense of Pirot.
+The modern rifles, despite being among the best in Europe at the time, still had issues of their own: they were introduced only two years before the outbreak of the war, and as such, many of the soldiers were not well-trained in their use.
+More importantly, the theoretical capabilities of the rifle often misled the Serbian officers, who still lacked experience with it, into ordering volleys from distances of half a mile or more, which wasted precious ammunition for negligible results.

+Furthermore, the quantity of ammunition purchased was based on the consumption of bullets by the previous much older and slower-firing rifles.
+The situation was made worse still by the contemporary Serbian tactics, which emphasised firepower and downplayed hand-to-hand fighting, which contributed to heavy casualties in the fight for Neškov Vis to defend Pirot.